rantahar/introduction-to-mpi/_episodes/11-profiling.md

 >## Profile Your Poisson Code
 >
 > Compile, run and analyse your mpi version of the poisson code.
+> How closely does it match the performance below?
+> What are the main differences?
 >
 {: .challenge}